-Syntax hwResetWithStrategy( halt_delay , strategy ) Parameters halt_delay The delay, in milliseconds, between the and the halt of the CPU.
-Use 0 (zero) immediately after reset; only when st to make the CPU halt strategy The C-SPY I-jet/JTAGjet driver only (hardware reset).
-For information abo strategies in the C-SPY J-Link driver, s IAR J-Trace User Guide for JTAG Em Cores . out supported reset see the IAR J-Link and Return value Neturn value Result Value Keturn value elay in milliseconds, as implemented by the Value >=0 Successful.
-The actual de emulator lay in milliseconds, as implemented by the ture is not supported by the emulator Successful.
-The actual de emulator Successful.
-The delay fea >=0 Successful.
-The actual de emulator Successful.
-The delay fea Unsuccessful.
-Hardware ture is not supported by the emulator >=0 -1 Successful.
-The actual de emulator Successful.
-The delay fea Unsuccessful.
-Hardware ture is not supported by the emulator reset is not supported by the emulator strategy is not supported by the emulator >=0 -1 -2 For use with Successful.
-The actual de emulator Successful.
-The delay fea Unsuccessful.
-Hardware Unsuccessful.
-The reset s ture is not supported by the emulator reset is not supported by the emulator strategy is not supported by the emulator ategy return values >=0 -1 -2 Successful.
-The actual de emulator Successful.
-The delay fea Unsuccessful.
-Hardware Unsuccessful.
-The reset s Table 29:hwResetWithStr ture is not supported by the emulator reset is not supported by the emulator strategy is not supported by the emulator rategy return values Gjet driver >=0 -1 -2
+Syntax \\hwResetWithStrategy(halt\delay, strategy)

+halt\delay The delay, in milliseconds, between the end of the reset pulse and the halt of the CPU.
+Use 0 (zero) to make the CPU halt immediately after reset; only when strategy is set to 0.

+strategy The C-SPY I-jet/JTAGjet driver only supports strategy 2

+(hardware reset).
+For information about supported reset strategies in the C-SPY J-Link driver, see the IAR J-Link and IAR J-Trace User Guide for JTAG Emulators for ARM

+Cores.

+Result Value Successful.
+The actual delay in milliseconds, as implemented by the emulator >=0 Successful.
+The delay feature is not supported by the emulator -1 Unsuccessful.
+Hardware reset is not supported by the emulator -2 Unsuccessful.
+The reset strategy is not supported by the emulator -3 T-11-20 1-D

+Table 30: \\hwResetWithStrategy return values

+This macro exists also in the other C-SPY hardware drivers, but there it has no effect.

 Description Performs a hardware reset and a halt with delay of the target CPU.

+Example \\hwResetWithStrategy(0,1)

-Example hwResetWithStrategy(0,1) Resets the CPU and halts it using a breakpoint at memory address zero.
+Resets the CPU and halts it using a breakpoint at memory address zero.

-\\hwRunToBreakpoint

-Syntax hwRunToBreakpoint( breakpoint_address , timeout )
+$\\hwRunToBreakpoint$

+Syntax \\hwRunToBreakpoint(breakpoint\address, timeout)

-Parameters breakpoint_addres The address of the breakpoint to execute to, specified as an integer value (symbols cannot be used).
+breakpoint\address The address of the breakpoint to execute to, specified as an integer value (symbols cannot be used).

+timeout

-timeout A time out for the breakpoint, specified in milliseconds.
+A time out for the breakpoint, specified in milliseconds.
 If the breakpoint is not reached within the specified time, the core will be halted.

-Return value Value Result

->=0 Successful.
-The approximate execution time in ms until the breakpoint is hit.

--1 Failed to set the breakpoint.

--2 Failed to stop at the breakpoint before timeout.
+Value Result >=0 Successful.
+The approximate execution time in ms until the breakpoint is hit. -1 Failed to set the breakpoint. -2 Failed to stop at the breakpoint before timeout.

-Table 30:hwRunToBrea kpoint return values
+Table 31: \\hwRunToBreakpoint return values

-For use with The C-SPY CMSIS-I DAP driver

-The C-SPY I-jet/JTA Gjet driver

-The C-SPY J-Link/J- Trace driver

-The C-SPY PE micro ) driver
+The C-SPY PE micro driver

-The C-SPY ST-LINK K driver
+The C-SPY ST-LINK driver

-The C-SPY TI XDS driver.

-Description Use this macro to set a temporary breakpoint and then start the execution.
+Use this macro to set a temporary breakpoint and then start the execution.
 When the breakpoint is triggered, the execution stops.
 This macro can be used for running initialization code on the target system.

-Example hwRunToBreakpoint(0x20000048,1000)
+\\hwRunToBreakpoint(0x20000048,1000)